komposter/CommunityPowerEA.com/_docs/hedge.md

 Allows to open a hedge order if there were no hedge-orders opened or closed on this bar of Signal TimeFrame.<br/>
 This means that a new hedge can be opened only on the next bar after the previous one.<br/>
-If **false**, multiple hedge orders can be opened one after another on the same signal or after the same main order.<br/>
+If **false**, multiple hedge orders can be opened one after another on the same signal or after the same main order.